 Deby Dearman: From Juliet’s Balcony to a Moonflower Miracle

-Artist Deby Dearman finds her inspiration in both joy and pain.
-She draws on happy memories of living in Europe as a child as well as the painful memories of losing her most beloved creative expression as an adult.
+Artist Deby Dearman finds her inspiration through both joy and pain.
+She draws on happy memories of living in Europe as a child as well as the painful memories of losing her most beloved creative expression, her voice, as an adult.
 Her creative journey has taken her from the vibrant streets of Verona, Italy to despairing nights in her Franklin, Tennessee art studio.

 In this interview conducted by freelance writer Jeff Slaughter, Deby discusses her journey from Juliet’s balcony to her moonflower miracle.